Ayan7020/Kidney-Disease-Cassification/README.md

     ```

 3. **Data Exploration:**

-    - Explore the dataset provided in the "data" directory.
     - Review the data preprocessing steps in the Jupyter notebook or Python script.

 4. **Train the Model:**